-The winery in McMinville in the US state Oregon
+The McMinville Winery in the U.S. state Oregon

-for a wine study.
-Afterwards he spent a year in Northern Europe and studied the cultivation methods for Pinot Noir.
-While still in California, Clinton studied the climatological data of the last five decades of the Willamette Valley in Oregon and decided to plant there against the explicit advice of the University of Pinot Noir specialists.
+for a viticulture degree.
+He then spent a year in Northern Europe and studied the methods of growing Pinot Noir there.
+Still in California, he studied the climatic data of the last five decades of the Willamette Valley in Oregon and decided to plant there against the explicit advice of specialists from the University of Pinot Noir.

-Already the first produced vintage 1970 caused a great sensation.
-At a Burgundian winemaker Robert Drouhin blind tasting in Paris in 1979, Pinot Noir in 1975, only 0.3 points behind Drouhins Chambolle-Musigny
+The first vintage produced in 1970 caused a sensation.
+At one of the Burgundian winemaker Robert Drouhin held blind tasting in Paris in 1979, his Pinot Noir in 1975 was only 0.3 points behind Drouhins Chambolle-Musigny

 the second place.
 David Lett became internationally famous.
-This aroused Drouhin's curiosity for Oregon and later induced him to found his own estate called Domaine Drouhin.
+This aroused Drouhin's curiosity for Oregon and later prompted him to start his own winery called Domaine Drouhin there.
 The vineyards in the Red Dundee Hills cover 20 hectares of vineyards.
 They are planted with the varieties Chardonnay, Pinot Gris and Pinot Noir.
-The specialty of the house is the Pinot Noirs, where, according to Lett's philosophy, the wines are vinified so that they have less alcohol content and tannins with a lighter garnet color.
+The house specialty is above all the Pinot Noirs, whereby according to Lett's philosophy the wines are vinified so that they have less alcohol and tannins with a lighter garnet color.